 Secretary

 Careen was elected to the Board in 2023.
-Careen has extensive experienceand a long career in public service with the Ministry of Labour.
+Careen has extensive experience and a long career in the Ontario Public Service with the Ministry of Labour, Immigration, Training and Skills Development.
 She has provided executive leadership and management of legislative and policy requirements including planning, developing and implementing strategies to achieve the ministry’s mandate and priorities.
 Careen also led Human Resources policy development initiatives with the City of Hamilton.
 She holds a Masters of Arts with a concentration in Labour Relations and Policy Analysis.
+Careen is also a volunteer tutor and member of the board for the Hamilton Literacy Council.

 Headshot silhouette